httpwg/wg-materials/ietf94/minutes.md

 martin: this is similar to signaling about the client cache -- could be useful -- wonders whether we see clients actually implementing policies around this and what sorts of policies

-mnot: tend to agree, if we have mech for svr to learn client state it is interesting, but if we stdz something, need to do it right, and not be vague
+mnot: tend to agree, if we have mech for server to learn client state it is interesting, but if we standardise something, need to do it right, and not be vague

-martin: the other preso from this last weekend was good -- can experiment with cookies and svc workers -- this is interesting, can experiment with this using those techniques, eg is a simple system of tags sufficient or something more complex necessary for desired use cases?
+martin: the other preso from this last weekend was good -- can experiment with cookies and service workers -- this is interesting, can experiment with this using those techniques, eg is a simple system of tags sufficient or something more complex necessary for desired use cases?

 ### AOB